|Base Year Market Size

 A Driver Assistance system uses satellite images to help the driver.
 It was first thought of as a car application but later began to be used in motorcycles.
 This system uses a GPS device to determine where the user is on the road.
 Using the rider's current location, the system can tell them how to reach their destination.

-During the forecast period, the connected motorcycle market for entertainment is expected to grow swiftly because more people want to connect their vehicles to the Internet.
+During the forecast period, the global market for entertainment is expected to grow swiftly because more people want to connect their vehicles to the Internet.
 The trend of fleet vehicles is the main reason behind the demand of customers to have connectivity to propel entertainment services while driving.
 The entertainment services include video and audio streaming while riding the motorcycle in a fleet by establishing a smart and seamless network connection between the motorcycles.